game / exploration / translation

 These students are future language leaders.
 The program at Centralian Senior College is all about building pathways, showing young people that their language is something that can lead to job opportunities as well.
 The students come together four times each week from different schools around Mparntwe and many speak multiple languages like Eastern and Central Arrernte, Western Arrarnta, Pitjantjatjara and Anmatyerr.

-Over ten weeks of workshops the students explored concepts of artificial intelligence and data, building a spoken audio dataset of Arrernte words using Teachable Machine, training the computer to recognise Arrernte.
+The game formed part of a broader program caled Akaltyele anthetyeke awetyeke mearning 'to teach to listen', that ran over ten weeks of workshops.
+The students explored concepts of artificial intelligence and data, building a spoken audio dataset of Arrernte words using Teachable Machine, training the computer to recognise Arrernte and designing the game.
 They also translated key terminology into Easter and Central Arrernte with Veronica Perrule Dobson, Kathleen Kemarre Wallace, Joel Perrule Liddle.
 There are of course, no direct translations for them.
 'Akurrknge alharrkentye' the term of computer, translates as ‘lightning brain’ for example.

 Read more and explore the tranlsations here: Akaltyele anthetyeke awetyeke // To teach to listen